noizy-sthlm/multibranch-k8s-cd-tutorial/killercoda/step2/text.md

 # The configuration
-Following, we will configure a dummy web-app, nothing too complex.
+For the actual contents of the

 ## 1. application.yaml
-In the `argo-cd/application.yaml` file, add the following configuration:
+In the `argo-cd/application.yaml` file, write the following:
 ```yaml
 apiVersion: argoproj.io/v1alpha1
 kind: Application